Purpose of this article

 - ESG risks are systematically identified and reviewed

-- Technical performance of buildings is assessed by qualified parties
+- Technical performance of assets is assessed by qualified parties

 - Findings are documented and supported with evidence